 Cultural Land and Sea Management

-FIRST NATIONS PEOPLES
+FIRST NATIONS PERSPECTIVES

 As the first landcarers, First Nations people have a continuous and deep connection to Country.
 They have an understanding of Country that encompasses the physical, spiritual and cultural landscape.